ziegler121/AI_Personal_Assistant/README.md

 In order to build this project, I found various resources from different instructors for implementing the different aspects of the project which come together to make the entire project function as it should.
  - [Kevin McAleer](https://github.com/kevinmcaleer): As a first step, I had to build an AI backbone (that is an AI class with the relevant methods).
 By following the first tutorial of his [Build Your Own AI Personal Assistant](https://www.youtube.com/playlist?list=PLU9tksFlQRirGvp7qOGrrU1PwcjgV8TG1) playlist, I was able to create my AI assistant.
  - Paul McWhorter: Another useful feature to be implemented was to allow for communication between Python and Arduino.
 By following the third tutorial video of his [Using Python With Arduino](https://www.youtube.com/playlist?list=PLGs0VKk2DiYzWURfJCbCGPa8HI0APjBfo) Youtube Playlist, I was able to write the relevant code to ensure that there was successful communication between Python and Arduino
+Again, as a security measure, I wanted to utilize Facial Recognition as a way of granting user access to only those recognized by the system.
+By following Lesson 16 of his [AI for Everyone](https://www.youtube.com/playlist?list=PLGs0VKk2DiYyXlbJVaE8y1qr24YldYNDm) Youtube Playlist, I was able to build an OpenCV model that could detect my face from among different faces.

 ## Authors